A Warning About Proin for Dogs With Urinary Incontinence

 Should Your Dog Be Treated With Proin for Urinary Incontinence?

 If you are currently giving your dog the drug Proin, which contains phenylpropanolamine, it's important that you review accounts from pet owners like you.
 After hearing their stories, you may want to reconsider giving Proin to your dog.

 Proin is one of the most commonly prescribed drugs used today to help dogs with urinary incontinence, but is it safe?
 Some pet owner says no. In fact, some dog owners believe that the drug's side effects led to their dog's death.

 Please be aware of the side effects of Proin.

 My Dog Received Proin for Her Incontinence Problem

-My dog, Rose, became incontinent when she was seventeen.
-I tried everything to help her out with "her problem."
+My dog, Rose, became incontinent when she was 17.
+I tried everything to help her out with her problem.
 My vet recommended Proin as a last resort because Rose's incontinence was causing severe skin problems due to urine scalding.
-I started Rose on Proin and all seemed well, her accidents diminished, and her skin condition cleared.
+I started Rose on Proin and all seemed well.
+Her accidents diminished and her skin condition cleared.

 She was on the drug for about two months when she developed seizures, so the vet recommended we take Rose off of the drug.
 In a matter of weeks, Rose had a severe seizure and was left immobile.
 She had to be put down.

 I experienced lots of guilt for having used Proin on Rose.
 I feel as though Proin added to the progression of my dog's health problems.
 However, as the vet pointed out, Rose was up there in age and he felt the seizure may have come with her advanced age.

 Have you ever used Proin to treat your dog's problem with urinary incontinence?